OpenKNX/OFM-IOHomeControl/README.md

 ### Channel Instancing

 This OFM defines a **single channel template** (`IoHomecontrol.templ.xml`).
 The OAM (application module) controls how many instances are created via `op:define NumChannels="16"`.
 The ETS parameter `IOHCVisibleChannels` lets the integrator choose how many channels (1–16) are active — unused channels are hidden in ETS.
-This follows the same pattern as OAM-Neopixel segment instancing.

 ```
 IoHomecontrol (OpenKNX::Module)